aj333git/Civil_Mech_apps/beam_load/README.md

 From a civil engineering perspective, this program models the **first step of structural load analysis**.
 It acts like a junior structural engineer who collects all point loads acting on a beam, records them in a load schedule, computes the total applied load, and generates a neat engineering report.
 While simple, this total load becomes the foundation for later calculations such as support reactions, shear force diagrams, bending moment diagrams, beam design, and serviceability checks.

-# Yes.
-There is Scope for GATE Civil Numerical Questions

 # GATE Civil Style Numerical